 Backup.
 It is that simple.
 While there are a lot of backup solutions, these tools create a clone of the SSD or USB drive and save it anywhere you want.
-You can choose to create another USB drive or save the image to restore it later.
+You can create another USB drive or save the image to restore it later.
 Apart from this, USB drives are prone to corruption.
 I am sure you have seen the message where it says, “Drive unrecognized.”
-An image file or a physical cloned drive make sure you have the data when things go wrong.
+An image file or a physical cloned drive ensures you have the data when things go wrong.

 How to create an exact copy of a USB drive or Clone it

 While creating a clone of a bootable USB drive is one thing, creating a replica of a drive with a lot of data is also helpful.
 Let’s say you have multiple USB ports, and you want to copy data from one to another.
 A tool can work better than a simple copy-paste operation.
 Here are a few tools to create a clone USB drive and the data on the drive.

 Once you extract the tool, double-click on the USB Image Tool file to launch it.
 Plug the USB drive, and it will be listed under Drives.
 You have some standard options here, which include Restore, Backup, Reset, and Rescan.

 Since you are using this for the first time, click on backup.
 It will prompt you to save it as an image file.
 Next, change the USB drive and use the restore option to copy the exact files or create a clone of the original drive.

 USB Image tool also offers a lot of options, such as

 - Ignore size checks for gzip images (devices larger than 4 GiB can be saved to and restored from compressed image files)

 - Create MD5 checksums during backup (hashing is done for the uncompressed image file)

 - Custom names to backup according to (tags: %n – device number, %x – device name, %s – device serial, %ds – date, %ts – time)